bolek42/bolek42.github.io/sca/openssl.md

 The Spectrogram shows the execution of the test program on a Dell Optiplex.
 The multiplications are clearly distinguishable from the dummy operations, as the noise on the frequency axis increases.
-This seems to be an example of frequency modulated sidechannel leakage.
+This seems to be an example of frequency modulated side-channel leakage.

 ![alt tag](images/dell-mul-raw.jpg)